JJ/granada-off/text/water.md

 This quality is something that might, in fact, be in the origin of the city of Granada itself.
-Besides the fact that "Illiberis" probably meand, in the original Iberic language, "By the river", meaning probably Genil or Darro or both, the Alhambra hills are filled with tunnels that were probably, in its origin, used to mine water, that is, to extract Granada out of natural underground sources.
+Besides the fact that "Illiberis" probably meant, in the original Iberic language, "By the river", meaning probably Genil or Darro or both, the Alhambra hills are filled with tunnels that were probably, in its origin, used to mine water, that is, to extract Granada out of natural underground sources.